wilsonianb/ofc-bootstrap/USER_GUIDE.md

 * Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with [LetsEncrypt](https://letsencrypt.org), beware of [rate limits](https://letsencrypt.org/docs/rate-limits/).
 * Admin access to a Kubernetes cluster.
-* The ability to create one or more git repositories - one will be for your `CUSTOMERS` Access-Control List ACL and the other will be your test repository to check that everything worked.

 ### Tools